Wealth Architect · · 19 min read

 The practical implication: for US citizens with significant unrealised gains, the cost of exiting the US tax system is substantial.
 Plan for it early or accept being locked in.

-For UK residents contemplating relocation, the window is currently open—but that could change.
-Any serious planning should consider the possibility that exit taxes arrive in the UK within the next decade.
+For UK residents contemplating relocation, the window is currently open.
+But that could change.
+Any serious planning should consider the possibility that exit taxes will be introduced in the UK within the next decade.

 The best tax planning happens before wealth accumulates.
 By the time a $50 million exit is in sight, many options have closed.